Do you have neck pain? Neck stiffness?

-All of the chiropractors at Drummond Chiropractic are excellent with neck and back pain relief.
+All of the chiropractors at Drummond Chiropractic are excellent with neck pain relief.
+We have multiple ways to treat neck pain.
+We will cater our treatment to your specific needs and preferences.
 If you have NECK pain, no need to wait.
 Call us or Click Here to schedule an appointment.
-With being a group practice, one of our doctors will be available for you within a day, if not today.
+With being a group practice, one of our doctors will be available for you within a day, if not today, so you can get the relief you are looking for.

 We will get to the root cause of your neck pain, so when we treat it, it will not only feel better but be less likely to return.